How can artists and companies use each other?

 “Creativity is our capital,” Danish artist Ursula Reuter Christiansen argued when art and its conditions were up for debate at Kunsthal Charlottenborg on 26 April.
 Five panelists shared their diverse opinions on the ever-debated subject of art and business.

-Kunsthal Charlottenborg was packed to the brink with people during the most recent edition of their Coffee Club, where renowned artists Ursula Reuter Christiansen and Esben Weile Kjær, designer Mads Nørgaard, director of the Danish Chamber of Commerce and former minister Brian Mikkelsen, and our CIO Peter Holme Jensen debated what happens when art and companies interact.
+Kunsthal Charlottenborg was packed to the brink with people during the most recent edition of their Coffee Club, where renowned artists Ursula Reuter Christiansen and Esben Weile Kjær, designer Mads Nørgaard, director of the Danish Chamber of Commerce and former minister Brian Mikkelsen, and our Founder Peter Holme Jensen debated what happens when art and companies interact.

 “We approach art as a fourth dimension.
 Art inspires our scientists and our company to develop new solutions and products.
 Dialogue between artists and scientists is crucial because they face the same challenges.
 To both, silo mentality is a pressing challenge because they tend to get so absorbed by their own universe that they forget the world around them,” Peter said when asked how Aquaporin benefits from working with artists.